 Every compound noun has at least two elements:

-foot (noun) + ball (noun) = football (noun)
+foot (noun) + ball (noun) =

-Ball is the head and it is a noun, so 'football is a noun.
+In this example; 'ball' is the head and it is a noun, so 'football is a noun.

-Compound Noun Structure: Based on Head/Dependent(s)
+Compound Noun Structure: Based on Head and Dependent(s)

 Noun + Noun